 Do not let the fruit be the purpose of your actions, and therefore, you won’t be attached to not doing your duty.

-What it means is that the journey is more important the destination, as the saying goes.
+What it means is that the journey is more important than the destination, as the saying goes.
 All of the great artists, warriors, scientists achieve greatness because they enjoy the process of creation itself.

 You have to manage your emotions

 A large portion of Gita talks about managing emotions and attachment.
 In most situations, panic and attachment can be enemies.
-Bhagvat Gita portrays hundreds of examples where it teaches about how one needs to keep calm and think through to use logic over emotions, even in the worst of times.
+Bhagavad Gita portrays hundreds of examples where it teaches about how one needs to keep calm and think through to use logic over emotions, even in the worst of times.

 The awakened sages call a person wise when all his undertakings are free from anxiety about results.

 You can manage your emotion by doing these things

 Gita suggests practicing Ashtanga yoga (the superset of all the current yoga) and selecting the right food.
 Gita has categorized food into three types: Sattva, Rajas, and Tamas.
 Sattva are the fruits, green vegetables, milk; Rajas are spicy foods and steroids; and Tamas is fatty foods and leftovers.
 Gita says: